PDKlab/STED-Optimization/README.md

 ## Documentation

-Steps for building most recent documentation from the repository:
+Steps for building the most recent documentation from the repository:
 - install [Sphinx](http://sphinx.pocoo.org)
 - change to the `doc` subfolder
 - type in `make html`